Tag Archives: vacation

 From the beginning, I loved Mark’s adventurous spirit for the outdoors and watching him interact with my gang.
 He took us on weekend outings and summer vacations.
 They included dove hunting with my son, camp-outs on the beach, air shows, the circus, barbecues at the parks, and a vacation to Disney World.
 Even though raised in Miami, I had never been to Disney World and recall that I was as excited to go as the kids were.

-Our all-time favorite excursion: A ten-day-road-trip to his hometown California.
-We stopped in San Diego where we spent the entire day at the zoo, the largest and grandest I had ever seen or strolled through.
+Our all-time favorite excursion: A ten-day road trip to his hometown in California.
+We stopped in San Diego and spent the entire day at the zoo, the largest and grandest I had ever seen or strolled through.
 Our second day was in Los Angeles, where I knew we’d bump into Hollywood glitter to brag about back home.

 I was right, too.
 Well, sort of.

-In Monterey, we cruised along the 17-mile drive, passing greenery, plush golf courses, Clint Eastwood’s home, and the infamous Lone Cypress tree we’ve seen only in photos before.
-In San Francisco, we hung out at Golden Gate Park and toured the Museum of National History.
-We stopped in Salinas and visited Mark’s aunt, and continued on to Modesto.
-We spent the night in his brother’s home and watched the children happily camped out in their backyard in a tent under a full moon.
+In Monterey, we cruised along the 17-mile drive, passing greenery, plush golf courses, Clint Eastwood’s home, and the infamous Lone Cypress tree we’d seen only in photos before.
+We hung out at Golden Gate Park in San Francisco and toured the Museum of Natural History.
+We stopped in Salinas, visited Mark’s aunt, and continued to Modesto.
+We spent the night at his brother’s home and watched the children happily camp out in their backyard under a full moon in a tent.

 Just as I started to worry, weren’t there bears around?
 My kiddos raced down the trail with Mark in tow.